 Message content order.
 Like others (Mileti & Sorensen, 1990), we did not locate any research in the public record on the effect of the order of different information provided in alert and warning messages.
-We sought to fill this void with experiment 1 by seeking to determine whether order of the information contained in a 90-character WEA message made any difference, and, if so, what message content order optimized message outcomes.
+We sought to fill this void with experiment 1 by seeking to determine whether order of the information contained in a 90-characters WEA message made any difference, and, if so, what message content order optimized message outcomes.
 There was little basis for knowing the exact impact of message order on the sense making process; however, we suspected that message content order might influence message interpretation and possibly personalization.
 For example, if specific guidance is presented before the hazard rather than after, the message might be perceived as more personal.
-We determined optimized message order by observing outcomes across six messages with varied content orders: (1) the WEA message content order that is currently used in practice of hazard, location, time, guidance and source; (2) hazard, location, guidance, time and source; (3) guidance, time, hazard, location and source; (4) source, hazard, location, time and guidance; (5) source, guidance, hazard, location and time; and (6) guidance, hazard, location, time and source (see Appendix B, messages 1-6).
+We determined optimized message order by observing outcomes across six messages with varied content orders: (1) the WEA message content order that is currently used in practice of hazard, location, time, guidance and source; (2) hazard, location, guidance, time and source; (3) guidance, time, hazard, location and source; (4) source, hazard, location, time and guidance; (5) source, guidance, hazard, location and time; and (6) guidance, hazard, location, time and source.
+These are presented as messages 1-6 in Appendix B.

 Message source.
 Historical research evidence exists on the impact of varied alert and warning message sources on public perception and protective action response; for example, that a set of mixed sources rather than a sole source work best (Lindell & Perry, 1987; Stephens, Barrett, & Mahometa, 2013), official vs. unofficial sources are better (Mileti & Darlington, 1995; Quarantelli, 1980), and sources that are familiar are more effective (Perry, Lindell, & Greene, 1981; Vihalemm, Kiisel, & Harro-Loit, 2012; Wray et al., 2008).
-Hence, we anticipated that source might influence the sense making process by influencing message understanding and believing (i.e., interpretation), personalization and milling.
-However, we were unable to find publicly available research on which single source might maximize outcomes when messages are limited to 90 characters, and including multiple sources is not possible.
-Experiment 1B was designed to determine whether naming a single source in a 90-character WEA message optimized public outcomes.
-The single sources examined were: (1) the Orange County Fire Authority (OCFA), (2) the California Emergency Management Agency (Cal EMA), (3) the Wireless Emergency Alert system (WEA), (4) the U.S. Centers for Disease Control and Prevention (CDC) and (5) the Department of Homeland Security (DHS) (see Appendix B, messages 1 and 7-10).
+Hence, we anticipated that source might influence the sense-making process by influencing message understanding and believing (i.e., interpretation), personalization and milling.
+However, we were unable to find publicly available research on which single source might maximize outcomes when messages are limited to 90-characters, and including multiple sources is not possible.
+Experiment 1B was designed to determine whether a single source to name in a 90-characters WEA message optimized public outcomes.
+The single sources examined were: (1) the Orange County Fire Authority (OCFA), (2) the California Emergency Management Agency (Cal EMA), (3) the Wireless Emergency Alert system (WEA), (4) the U.S. Centers for Disease Control and Prevention (CDC) and (5) the U.S. Department of Homeland Security (U.S. DHS).
+These are test message 1 and messages 7-10 in Appendix B.

 Map inclusion.
 General research on how people interpret maps has been conducted, but little research has been done on how maps included in an alert or warning message might impact outcomes (Dransch, Rotzall, & Poser, 2010; Hagemeier & Wagner, 2009; Mills & Curtis, 2008).
 We anticipated that the inclusion of maps, with a more specific map being better, would facilitate personalization.
-Experiment 1C was conceived to enable us to compare the relative outcomes of 90-character WEA messages with: (1) no maps, (2) low information maps (maps that identify the location of the risk, but not of the location of the person receiving the message) and (3) high information maps (indicating the affected and unaffected areas and marking the receiver's location, see Appendix C, see Appendix B for test messages 1, 11, and 12).
+Experiment 1C was conceived to enable us to compare the relative outcomes of 90-characters WEA messages with: (1) no maps, (2) low information maps (maps that identify the location of the risk, but not of the location of the person receiving the message) and (3) high information maps (indicating the affected and unaffected areas and marking the receiver's location, see Appendix C).
+These test messages are messages 1, 11 and 12 in Appendix B.